valence-rs/valence/packet_inspector/README.md

 The client must connect to `localhost:25566`.
 You should see the packets in `stdout`.

-If you only want to see errors, direct `stderr` elsewhere.
+If you only want to see errors, direct `stdout` elsewhere.

 ```sh
 cargo r -r -p packet_inspector -- 127.0.0.1:25566 127.0.0.1:25565 > log.txt